The Ottoman Monuments in Athens are just a handful of monuments.

 Entrance of Fethiye mosque

-After the Greek Liberation and between 1834 to 1934, the Fethiye mosque was used as barracks and as a military prison.
+After the Greek Liberation and between 1834 and 1934, the Fethiye mosque was used as barracks and as a military prison.
 Since the early 20th century, it was used mainly as a storage area for the ancient findings in the Roman Agora until 2010.

 The Fethiye Mosque inside the Roman Agora